DirectCourse MN Crosswalks

 3. Suggested Modules using CES Courses and DHS Benefit Lessons – provides a suggested training plan organized into modules available on the MN DirectCourse Website.

-5. Crosswalk Chart – shows how the CES content aligns with the MN new employment services, MN DHS suggested competencies, and the National CESP & ACRE Certification Domains.
+5. Crosswalk Chart – shows how the CES content provides training on Minnesota's employment services and aligns with MN DHS competencies, APSE CESP domains, and ACRE certification domains.

 6. Developing Your Training Plan – provides some guidance for designing and developing an effective training program/ plan for employees.

-7. List of Resources – provides additional links to resources related to Integrated Community Employment.
+7. List of Resources – provides additional links to resources related to competitive integrated employment.

 Foundational